What is the vulva?

 Itch due to an inflammatory skin condition

 Irritant contact dermatitis is the most common cause of an itchy vulva at all ages.
 It can be acute, relapsing or chronic.
-It may be due to diverse causes, including:
+It may be due to various reasons, including:

 - Age-related prepubertal or postmenopausal lack of oestrogen